MarjovanLier/SouthAfricanIDValidator/README.md

 ## Testing

+First, ensure you have all the necessary development dependencies installed by running `composer install --dev`.
-Run the following command to execute the unit tests included with the package:
+Then, run the following command to execute the unit tests included with the package:

 ```bash
 composer tests